andre-zhang/moments/README.md

 ## Inspiration

 Recently, I've been getting into an app known as Flighty.
-It's essentially a flight tracker, showing you where you've flown, what you've flown on, and who you've flown with.
+It's essentially a flight tracker, showing you where you've flown, what you've flown on, who you've flown with, and how late your flight has been.
 A memory capsule for flights, if you will.
 But no such tool exists for the rest of life's moments.
 Vacations to exotic destinations, a night out in your hometown with friends, hotel bookings on work trips, or even just serene walks in the park across the street.

-Moments is the app shaped for that wider arc.
-It still takes flights seriously, but treats them as one of several kinds of memory alongside hotels, restaurants, sights, and plain notes.
+Moments is the app for that wider arc: a digital journal of all of life's best moments, big or small.

 ## What it does